Adams School of Dentistry: Infection Control Manual - Chapter 07: Personal Protective Equipment (PPE)

 Gowns

-• If gown becomes wet or soiled, gown must be removed and discarded in either marked laundry bin or marked bio-hazard waste receptacle.
+• At end of clinical day or when changing gowns, gowns must be removed in an aseptic manner and discarded in either marked laundry bins or marked bio-hazard waste receptacles.

 Masks

-• Disposable masks must be ASTM Level 2 or Level 3
+• Disposable masks must be ASTM Level 3 or fit tested N-95 or respirator.

 • Approved masks must be worn during any clinical procedure involving the generation of aerosols or spatter to protect the mouth and nose from airborne infectious agents.

-• Applies to provider, assisting personnel, visitors in the operatory, and persons providing direct patient care.
+• Applies to provider, assisting personnel, persons providing direct patient care, and any personnel entering the clinical floor.

 Eye Protection: Loops, Glasses, & Goggles